Social Science Open Access Repository

 The full-text server SSOAR, which is maintained at GESIS – Leibniz Institute for the Social Sciences, collects and archives literature of relevance to the social sciences and makes it available in open access on the Internet in accordance with the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities.

-By archiving works in SSOAR, authors and publishers support free access to scientific information and optimised visibility of social science research results.
-SSOAR primarily pursues the so-called “Green Road to Open Access” (OA) and sees itself as a secondary publisher of quality-controlled literature.
+By archiving works in SSOAR, authors, publishers, and editors support free access to scientific information and enhance the visibility of social science research results.

 Full texts are indexed using controlled social science vocabulary (Thesaurus, Classification) and are assigned rich metadata.
 Hence, in addition to thematic searches in SSOAR, full texts are found very well using Google and other search engines and are ranked higher in the search engine’s results.